pranabekka/pranabekka.github.io/content/discovered-skribilo.md

-At this stage, I think all it needs is a way to define syntax sugar (like `# title` or `- list item`), and it would be on roughly on par with typst.
+At this stage, I think all it needs is a way to define syntax sugar (like `# title` or `- list item`), and it would be roughly on par with typst.

 [skribilo]: https://www.nongnu.org/skribilo/
 [paper]: https://people.cs.aau.dk/~normark/laml/papers/laml-retrospective-paper.pdf